zJaaal/zJaaal/README.md

 * 🌍 I'm from Venezuela.
 Currently living in Buenos Aires, Argentina.
 * ✉️ You can contact me at [zJaaalDev@gmail.com](mailto:zJaaalDev@gmail.com)
 * 📌  Connect with me on [LinkedIn](https://www.linkedin.com/in/jalinson-diaz/)
-* ⚡ I don't like coffee like everyone else.
-But I can say that music it's my coffee.

 ### Frontend Skills